Theory of charge-to-spin conversion under quantum confinement: Abstract

 \section{Abstract}

 The interplay between spin and charge degrees of freedom in low-dimensional systems is a cornerstone of modern spintronics, where achieving all-electrical control of spin currents is a major goal.
 Spin-orbit interactions provide a promising mechanism for such control, yet understanding how spin and charge transport emerge from microscopic principles remains a fundamental challenge.
 Here we develop a spin-dependent scattering matrix approach to describe spin and charge transport in a multiterminal system in the presence of Rashba spin-orbit interaction.
-Our framework generalizes the B\"uttiker formalism by offering explicit real-space expressions for spin and charge current densities, along with the corresponding linear response function.
-It simultaneously captures the effects of quantum confinement, the orbital response to external magnetic fields, and the intrinsic (geometric) properties of the electronic bands, offering a comprehensive description of the spin-charge interconversion mechanisms at play in a Hall bar, in agreement with experiments.
+Our framework generalizes the B\"uttiker formalism by offering expressions for spin and charge current densities as a function of the lead position, along with the corresponding linear response function.
+It simultaneously captures the effects of quantum confinement, the response to external magnetic fields, and the intrinsic properties of the electronic bands, offering a comprehensive description of the spin-charge interconversion mechanisms at play in a Hall bar, in agreement with experiments.

-\section{Introduction.}
+\section{Introduction}

 In the last decades spintronics has gained considerable attention due to its potential to revolutionize storage technologies and information processing by exploiting the spin degree of freedom of electrons~\cite{RevModPhys.76.323,Fert,SciPostPhysM,science.1218197,RevModPhys.91.035004}.
 In this field, spin-charge interconversion (SCI) provides a reliable and scalable way to read out spin information electrically, enabling integration into conventional CMOS architectures.
 Two fundamental mechanisms enabling SCI in spintronics devices are the Edelstein effect (EE) and the spin Hall effect (SHE).
 The EE \cite{EDELSTEIN1990233} refers to the generation of a non-equilibrium spin density in response to an applied electric field in systems with strong spin-orbit coupling (SOC), such as Rashba interfaces or topological insulators.
 This spin accumulation can subsequently diffuse or be injected into adjacent materials, providing a means to manipulate spin currents electrically.
 The SHE \cite{PhysRevLett.92.126603}, on the other hand, manifests itself as the transverse deflection of spin-polarized carriers in the presence of SOC, leading to the accumulation of spin at the edges of a material and the generation of a transverse spin current.
 Both effects play a crucial role in the functioning of spin-based electronic devices \cite{PhysRevLett.112.096601,PhysRevB.95.205424,PhysRevB.105.245405,Liu_2007,PhysRevB.108.075418,Min}, and their interplay in confined geometries is subject of intense investigation.\\ Despite extensive theoretical and experimental efforts, a comprehensive understanding of spin transport phenomena in real-space confined systems, particularly in the presence of complex SOC and magnetic textures, is still lacking.\\